webgme/webgme/docs/meta_modeling/creating_the_meta_model.rst

 approach is not only more elegant and convenient, but also more efficient since the raw data for the two pins can be shared and requires less data to be loaded from the server.

+`Click here to open the video in a browser. <https://www.youtube.com/embed/ZNNLJ-fb85g>`_.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">